 Every year more than 2,400 people in Australia are diagnosed with bladder cancer.
 Bladder cancer occurs when abnormal cells in the lining of the bladder multiply faster than normal, causing a tumour or tumours to develop.
 Most of these arise from the inner-most lining of the bladder and are called Transitional Cell Carcinomas (TCC).

 Sometimes these stay localised to the surface layers of the bladder (Superficial Bladder Cancer) and sometimes they can grow more deeply through the wall of the bladder into the muscle layers and beyond (Muscle-Invasive Bladder Cancer).
 These cancerous cells, as well as growing into and through the bladder wall can also travel to sites outside the bladder, including the bones, liver, lungs and lymph nodes.
-These secondary tumours are called Metastases.
+These secondary tumours are called metastases.

-Superficial and muscle-invasive bladder cancers require different treatments and have different likely outcomes (prognosis).
+Superficial and muscle-invasive bladder cancers require different treatments and have different outcomes (prognosis).
 Some superficial bladder cancers can turn into muscle-invasive ones.
 If bladder cancer spreads outside the bladder and local lymph nodes it is treatable, however ‘cure’ is usually not possible.
-In this case most treatments are aimed at slowing down the growth of the cancer and reducing the symptoms (Palliation).
+In this case most treatments are aimed at slowing down the growth of the cancer and reducing the symptoms (palliation).

 What are the Causes of Bladder Cancer?

 There are lifestyle factors such as cigarette smoking, and exposure to certain toxic dyes that increase the incidence of bladder cancer.
 Bladder cancer is very uncommon before the age of 60 and is more common in men than in women.